First Judicial District of Pennsylvania: Court of Common Pleas

-Through a 1999 Order of then Administrative Judge John Herron, the Commerce Case Management Program was created within the trial division's civil section, effective January 1, 2000.
-The program is generally known as the Commerce Court.
-It is a specialized Business Court hearing only business and commercial cases that fall within specifically defined categories.
-There are three assigned civil section judges who exclusively hear Commerce Court cases, one of whom serves as the Commerce Court's Supervising Judge (the Honorable Gary Glazer as of March 2019).
-The Commerce Court has three case tracks: (1) Expedited (trial in 13 months); (2) Standard (trial in 18 months); and Complex (trial in 24 months).

-Since the Commerce Court's inception, its design has required that opposing counsel, and often the litigants themselves, participate in mandatory settlement conferences facilitated by Judges Pro Tempore (JPTs).
-These JPTs are not judges, but seasoned commercial and business lawyers with training or experience as mediators and neutrals.
-The Commerce Court or the Philadelphia Bar Association’s Business Law Section, Business Litigation Committee can nominate JPTs.
-The Commerce Court has also posted over 1,000 judicial opinions on its website since 2000.
-In providing guidance to litigants and their lawyers, the Commerce Court makes these opinions searchable by topic as well.

 The trial division holds all criminal proceedings, as well as proceedings for civil matters where more than $10,000 is being challenged.
 The family division is discharged with resolving domestic relations and juvenile cases.
 The orphans' court is responsible for processing and resolving disputes of, trusts, wills, and estates.
 The Adult probation and parole services for Philadelphia are under the jurisdiction of the Common Pleas court.
 The Intake and Interstate Units are located in the Basement of the Criminal Justice Center, while all other units are located at 714 Market Street.

 Criminal dockets would be CP-51-CR-*****-2007.
 CP denotes the court, in this case, Common Pleas.
 51 is the county code, in this case Philadelphia County.
 CR denotes the type of case, criminal.
 The * represents the case number and the last four digits are the year the case was created.

+Court of Common Pleas Commerce Case Management Program ("Commerce Court")

+Through a 1999 Order of then Administrative Judge John W. Herron, the Commerce Case Management Program was created within the trial division's civil section, effective January 1, 2000.
+The program is generally known as the Commerce Court.
+It is a specialized business court primarily hearing only business and commercial cases that fall within specifically defined categories.
+Judge Albert W. Sheppard, Jr. served along with Judge Herron as the first two Commerce Court judges.
+There are now three assigned civil section judges who exclusively hear Commerce Court cases, one of whom serves as the Commerce Court's Supervising Judge (the Honorable Abbe F. Fletman as of May 2024).
+The position of Commerce Court Supervising Judge was formalized in that program's second decade, and has been held by Judges Patricia A. McInerney, Gary S. Glazer, and Nina Wright Padilla, prior to Judge Fletman.
+Among other judges who have served in the Commerce Court are Judges Howland W. Abramson, Mark I. Bernstein, Gene D. Cohen, James C. Crumlish, III, Pamela Pryor Dembe, Vincent J. DiNubile, Jr., Remy I. Djerassi, C. Darnell Jones, II, Arnold L. New, Paula A. Patrick, Albert John Snite, Jr., and Leon W. Tucker.

+The Commerce Court provides "Advice to Counsel" and Supervising Judge Fletman has posted her Courtroom Procedures.
+The Commerce Court has three case tracks: (1) Expedited (trial in 13 months); (2) Standard (trial in 18 months); and Complex (trial in 24 months).